habib13352/gpt-batch-logger/readme.md

 ## 🛠️ Tip for Beginners

 Clone the repo and use `batch_from_file.py` first to get started.
 Then explore `v2` and `v3` for more advanced logging and flexibility.
+Use a cheaper model when testing and don't forget to limit the tokens of the responses.
+NEVER share this API key or commit your .env file publically.

 ---